-Note Before version 1.10, Flink did not require that memory related options are set at all as they all had default values.
+Note Before version 1.10 for TaskManagers and before 1.11 for Masters, Flink did not require that memory related options are set at all as they all had default values.
 The new memory configuration requires that at least one subset of the following options is configured explicitly, otherwise the configuration will fail:

 This spreadsheet can also help to evaluate and compare the results of the legacy and new memory computations.